Brief: This step-by-step guide shows you how to install elementary OS in dual boot with Windows.

 The next step is to create Home.
 Try to allocate the maximum size to Home.
 After all, this is where you’ll be installing, keeping the files mostly.

 Once you have created the Root, Swap and Home partition successfully, click on Install now to proceed with installing Elementary OS (or any other Linux OS).
 I hope you don’t run into Grub rescue error for messing up with the partition.

 Once you have created the partition successfully, you have almost won the battle, no kidding.
 Now you will be taken through a number of screens with a number of things to do for which you don’t need to be Einstein or Ramanujan.
 I have put the screenshots just for reference:

 Once the installation is over, you should be notified by a message like this:

-I hope you found this guide to install Elementary OS Luna alongside Windows helpful.
+I hope you found this guide to install Elementary OS Loki alongside Windows helpful.
 If you have questions, suggestions or a word of thanks, feel free to drop a comment.
 Don’t forget to stay in touch on Facebook and Google Plus.